InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 Since we now know how powerful is controlling your training data we can now get to the truth and ultimately – win the game.

 ### Discover the truth
-Winning is straightforward: you can’t win not knowing the rules of the game.
+Winning is straightforward: you can’t win without knowing the rules of the game.
 You have to know the causes and effects.
 How do you expect to win without understanding the world?

 This is what truth gets you.
 You have to know WHAT IS.
 And what exactly did you hope for, that the truth will get delivered to you on a golden plate?

 Quite the contrary, the world doesn’t want you to know the truth.
 The easy times are over.
-We already know that there are trees and that sun rises and sets every day.
+We already know that there are trees and that the sun rises and sets every day.
 We’re at a point, where to get to the truth, you have to have not only a ton of knowledge, but also competence, and a network of skilled friends, that are aligned with you.
 The complexity of the truth, the advancement of propaganda methodologies makes it only harder and harder.
 Read what George Hotz wrote about propaganda evolving.

 > How much spend would it take to change your vote?
 Okay, that’s too much to consider.
 How about, how much spend would it take to get you to change dish soap?
 Go to a different coffee shop?